bhdouglass/clickable/docs/usage.rst

 6) Launch the app on your phone

-Note: ensure your device is in `developer mode <http://docs.ubports.com/en/latest/userguide/advanceduse/adb.html?highlight=mode#enable-developer-mode>`__ for the app to be installed.
+Note: ensure your device is in `developer mode <http://docs.ubports.com/en/latest/userguide/advanceduse/adb.html?highlight=mode#enable-developer-mode>`__ for the app to be installed when using adb or `enable ssh <http://docs.ubports.com/en/latest/userguide/advanceduse/ssh.html>`__ when using ssh.

 Configuration
 -------------